Gutrila-DFTB/Gutrila-DFTB.github.io/src/pages/blog/posts/how-to-create-an-animated-border-with-tailwind.md

 ## Conclusion

-I hope this guide has helped you understand how to create an animated border with Tailwind CSS and that you can implement it in your projects.
-Experiment with gradients and animations to get unique effects! 🎨✨
+The only limit is your imagination, you should now be able to experiment with gradients and animations to get unique effects! 🎨✨